 Catherine Zachar Sweitzer, Founder and Executive Director

 Catherine Zachar Sweitzer (B.A.- M.A.
 Rosary College, 1973) is a writer and educator with a passion for theatre.
-She began her career as a production assistant and script reader for the acclaimed television series, the Hallmark Hall of Fame.
+She began her career as a production assistant and script reader for the television series, the Hallmark Hall of Fame.
 After starting a family, Cathy returned to the classroom to teach writing: first at Northwestern University’s University College, then at the Sarah Lawrence Writing Institute in New York, and most recently at her alma mater, Dominican University.
 While living in New York City, Cathy wrote a series of writing workbooks for Scholastic Publishing and contributed to the teacher’s guide for Scholastic’s Literary Cavalcade Magazine.
 Returning to Chicago, she served as Production Manager and Communications Director for The University of Chicago Presents, U of C’s concert series.
-Cathy and her husband Jim, an astrophysicist, have written shows for planetarium theatres around the world.
-Most recently, Cathy has studied playwriting at Chicago Dramatists and completed the Second City Training Center’s yearlong writing program, along with classes in acting and producing.
+Cathy and her husband Jim, an astrophysicist, have written shows for planetarium theaters around the world.
+Cathy studied playwriting at Chicago Dramatists and completed the Second City Training Center’s yearlong writing program, along with classes in acting and producing.
 Cathy hopes that the Italian American Theatre of Chicago will be a means for her fellow Italian Americans to celebrate their heritage, share it with their children and the community, and help the latest wave of immigrants to Chicago.

 Mary Campo, Advisory Board